ericodle/GINSA/README.md

 ## Citing Our Research

 Our research paper provides a comprehensive overview of the methodology, results, and insights derived from this repository.
-You can access the full paper by following this link: [LINK](https://).
+You can access the full paper when available.

 If you find our research and code useful in your work, we kindly request that you cite our associated research paper in your publications.
 You can find the paper through the following citation: